VBritis/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 # Introduction
 🌌 This project focuses on analyzing job market data using SQL to uncover trends, identify top-paying jobs, and understand skill demands focus in data scientist rules!
 The SQL scripts provided facilitate detailed analysis to extract valuable insights from job market data.

 🔎 SQL queries?
-Check them out here: [sql_project folder](/project_sql/)
+Check them out here: [graphics folder](/visualization/)

 📊 Graphics?
 Check out here: [graphics folder](/visualization/)

 # Background
 🌠 The job market dataset includes various attributes such as job titles, companies, locations, salaries, and job descriptions.
 The primary objective is to use SQL to clean, process, and analyze this data to understand job trends and salary distributions.

 # Tools I Used
 -  **SQL**: For querying and analyzing data.
 - **PostgreSQL**: As the database management system.
 - **GIT and GITHUB**: For upload and create a repositor.
 - **Excel**: For initial data exploration and preprocessing.

 # The Analysis